Skip to main content

 You can create multiple scalar indexes within a table.
 By default, the index will be BTREE, but you can always configure another type like BITMAP

-If you are using Cloud or Enterprise, the create_scalar_index API returns immediately, but the building of the scalar index is asynchronous.
+If you are using LanceDB Enterprise, the create_scalar_index API returns immediately, but the building of the scalar index is asynchronous.
 To wait until all data is fully indexed, you can specify the wait_timeout parameter on create_scalar_index() or call wait_for_index() on the table.

 2. Check Index Status